cornellh4i/lagos-volunteers/backend/README.md

 The Prisma schema is located in `backend/prisma/schema.prisma`.
 This file contains all of the models and relationships between them.
 To learn more about the Prisma schema, check out <a href="https://www.prisma.io/docs/concepts/components/prisma-schema">this page</a> on the Prisma website.

-To create a new migration, run `yarn prisma migrate dev --name <name of migration>`.
+To create a new migration, run `npx prisma migrate dev --name <name of migration>`.
 This will create a new migration file in `backend/prisma/migrations`.
 To apply the migration to your database, run `yarn prisma migrate deploy`.
 To view the current state of the database, run `yarn prisma studio`.

 `backend/prisma/seed.ts` contains a script that will seed the database with some dummy data.
-To run this script, run `yarn prisma seed`.
+To run this script, run `yarn prisma db seed`.

 ## Using Docker